fprades/poorman-automerge/README.md

 - Runs the usual *build*, and *tests*.
 - Pushes `head` and `base`, if all the previous conditions succeded.
 Effectivily merging the Pull Request

-This is useful if you are running a limited version of github, or git hosting provider.
+This is useful if you are running a limited, old, or restricted git hosting provider.
+For example auto-merge is not available on private github.com Free repositories.